-Our family used to have a cottage outside a little town called Calabogie in Ontario.
-Now, when I say cottage I mean cottage.
+Our family used to have a cottage outside of a little town called Calabogie in Ontario.
+When I say cottage I mean shack.
 Not an estate, not a home away from home, not a house that happened to be situated on a lake.
 I mean a very small cabin that was probably built by the 4th little pig.
 The one who built his house out of cobwebs and farts.

 The drive to the cottage was around 5 hours but that didn’t bother me one bit.
 It was a simpler time when kids bounced around in the back of station wagons like tennis balls and the most popular booster seat on the market was a case of beer.

 The point of this is that eating one wrong thing isn’t going to kill you.
-Unless it’s poison, in which case it probably will.
+Unless it’s Russian poison, in which case it definitely will.

 Actually I think the real point is that our generation is tough.
 We are beer case booster seat, motor oil drinking tough.